groundlight/python-sdk/docs/blog/2023-12-06-framegrab.md

 We recommend autodiscovery for simple applications where you don't need to set any special options on your cameras.
 It is also a convenient method for finding the serial numbers of your cameras in case they are not printed on them.

-Below is a short example of how to lauch autodiscovery mode.
+Below is a short example of how to launch autodiscovery mode.

 ```python
 grabbers = FrameGrabber.autodiscover()